Haighton

 Haighton is a civil parish in the City of Preston, Lancashire, England.
 It is a rural area north east of the urban city of Preston, beyond Fulwood and Brookfield.

 Geography

 Haighton also contains the hamlets of Haighton Green and Haighton Top.
 It is separated from the city by the M6 motorway, with junction 31A on the boundary with Brookfield.

 Community

 The area was intended to become a residential suburb as part of the Central Lancashire New Town, with population increasing to 29,100 by 2001 however it never occurred and the area has remained rural.
 It has a population of 197, increasing to 202 at the 2011 Census.
+It slightly increased again in the 2021 census to 206.

 Economy

-The listed building of Haighton Manor has operated as a country pub and restaurant since the early 1970s, undergoing substantial renovation in the mid 2010s and now operated by Brunning and Price.
+The listed building of Haighton Manor has operated as a country pub and restaurant since the early 1970s, undergoing substantial renovation in the mid-2010s and now operated by Brunning and Price.

 History

 The parish was part of Preston Rural District throughout its existence from 1894 to 1974.
 In 1974 the parish became part of the Borough of Preston, which became a city in 2002.